 This led to the development of our Carbon Management Plan, and significant progress has been made towards our challenging emissions reduction target.

 A biomass boiler has been installed at Cranfield which helps to heat the campus.

 The new boiler and boiler room is also available to support our teaching and research.

 The boiler installation was made possible through the award of a Higher Education Funding Council for England (HEFCE) loan via its Revolving Green Fund.

 In 2010/11 we invested £2 million in a Combined Heat and Power (CHP) plant.
 The CHP unit generates about a third of the electricity used on the Cranfield campus.
 By generating electricity on site we are also able to make use of the additional heat produced by the CHP in our district heating networks.

 We have access to a Salix Revolving Loan Fund which was created by matching funds from Salix and the Higher Education Funding Council for England (HEFCE).

 The funds are available to invest in energy-efficient technologies and energy-saving initiatives which payback within four years.

 The financial savings resulting from these investments pay back into the loan fund and are available to invest in new projects across the University.

 Through the positive actions of our staff and students we have been able to achieve extensive energy savings.
-Active participation in the annual NUS ‘student switch-off’ campaign and ‘Christmas shut-down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
-Find out more about environmental engagement at Cranfield.
+Active participation in the annual NUS ‘Student Switch-Off’ campaign and ‘Christmas Shut-Down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
+Find out more on our Environmental Engagement page.